evanmoses/nfibbonaci/README.md

 # Fibonacci Machine
-Displays the Fibonacci sequence to a specified number of digits
+Displays the Fibonacci sequence to a specified number in the sequence

 To install and run on your system
 ```